Table of contents

 SHA-256 certificate hash: BB FA 4A B8 3C 61 A0 3F 1D D0 4B A7 A4 51 75 E7 D7 EF D3 C8 4B F3 D9 FE A0 CE AB B9 2A F4 8E 92

-The old public key for agent version 11 (DS11.der with a SHA-1 hash 7D 96 56 5C 3A 77 B7 A7 24 49 D5 6A A5 0C 28 AA D7 3B 0B FB) expired on December 5, 2022.
+Note that the old public key for agent version 11 (DS11.der with a SHA-1 hash 7D 96 56 5C 3A 77 B7 A7 24 49 D5 6A A5 0C 28 AA D7 3B 0B FB) expired on December 5, 2022.
 To continue using the agent after this date, you must enroll this new public key.
-Otherwise an "Engine Offline" error message will appear in the console, and the computer will not be protected.
+Otherwise an "Engine Offline" error message appears in the console and the computer loses protection.

 • MicWinProPCA2011_2011-10-19.crt